-Are you participating in NaNoWriMo (National Novel Writing Month) in November?
-Even if you’ve already committed to take the leap and join in this crazy movement, you may still be wondering how to write a novel in 30 days.
+Have you thought about participating in NaNoWriMo 2019?
+Even if you’ve already committed to take the leap and join in this crazy movement, you may still be wondering about the logistics of how to write a novel in 30 days.
 Trust me: you can do it!

-Completing a book will be a new endeavor for me, and maybe it is for you too.
-I’ve gathered the ultimate list of resources to help you and me prepare to write the first draft of a novel!
+I’ve gathered a list of resources from amazing writers to help you and me prepare to write the first draft of a novel!

 If you’ve ever quit writing your novel before you’ve made much progress, try brainstorming.
 Eva Langston might as well be speaking to me in her blog post about the importance of brainstorming before you begin a writing project.
 She says, “To write a better novel, spend more time prewriting.”